desmap/ale-sensible/README.md

 ```
 Plugin 'desmap/ale-sensible' | Plugin 'w0rp/ale'
 ```
 ...in your .vimrc/init.vim, run `:PlugInstall` and don't need to touch ALE again.
-If you have already a line with `'w0rp/ale'`, remove it.
+If you have already a line with `'w0rp/ale'`, remove.

 Install your desired linter/fixer engines, e.g. Prettier and Standard JS (don't mix local and global installs) and ALE will find them.
 To set fixers, e.g. first Prettier, second Standard JS, add `let g:ale_fixers = ['prettier', 'standard']` to your .vimrc/init.vim.
 To execute them, run `:ALEFix`.
 FYI, a linter warns, a fixer fixes.
 This should be enough for a quick start.
 Further options/commands => `:help ale` but remember, you should rather be coding than reading a linter's help file.
 Life is too short. 😉